Recipe for a traditional Dutch pie, it has been in my family for generations. Kersenvlaai is another classic one! Made with a heart of peaches.

 Published at 2017-01-31, this recipe is for 12 people and takes 1 hours 40 minutes.

 Founder of Ohmydish (established 2014).
 Would happily spend her entire day in the kitchen.
 Previously worked in the hospitality industry as an independent chef and is ready and willing to help you gain confidence in the kitchen.
 With her easy-to-follow recipes, helpful tips, and cooking knowledge, you will be making the very tastiest dishes yourself in no time!
 Véronique's recipes are intended for everyone, from beginners to advanced home cooks.

 View the original recipe via:

-POKE holes in the bottom with a fork and let the dough rise for another 15 minutes.
-PRE-HEAT the oven to 250 degrees celsius or 480 degrees Fahrenheit, this type of pies will bake shortly in a very hot oven.
+Poke holes in the bottom with a fork and let the dough rise for another 15 minutes.
+Preheat the oven to 250 degrees Celsius or 480 degrees Fahrenheit, this type of pie will bake shortly in a very hot oven.

-BAKE the pie beautiful golden brown in about 10 minutes, depending on your oven.
+Bake the pie in beautiful golden brown for about 10 minutes, depending on your oven.
 Let the pie cool off and create the jelly topping.

 Heat the cherry juice from the can and use gelatin or cornstarch to thicken the juice.
 Let it cool off slightly and then pour it over the pie.